Pesticides 101

 Insecticides

-Insecticides play a crucial role in controlling insect pests.
+Insecticides play a crucial role in controlling and reducing insect population.
 They’re further divided into several groups of pesticides, each with unique properties and mechanisms of action.

 1. Pyrethroids